The quotes in this potted history are taken from "The Story of Bishop Creighton House" written in 1948 by its first Warden, Catherine Wickham.

 - In the early 1980's the Keep Warm and Keep Safe Projects are established, installing loft installation, draught proofing and security equipment for old and disabled people.

-For up to date information on BCH today, please go to the What We Do section.
+For up to date information on The Creighton Centre today, please go to the What We Do section.